 A full actuarial valuation of the Scheme is conducted at least every three years.
-The most recent full actuarial valuation was carried out at 30 June 2021.
-The valuation results showed a funding level of 100% and not further funding was required.
+The most recent full actuarial valuation was carried out at 30 June 2024.
+The preliminary valuation results showed a funding level of 87% with a deficit of £10m to be funded over the next five years.

-The weighted average duration of the defined benefit obligation at the end of the reporting period is 20 years (2022: 20 years)
+The weighted average duration of the defined benefit obligation at the end of the reporting period is 17 years (2023: 20 years).

 The Directors are aware of the High Court Case, Virgin Media vs NTL Trustees.
 The judgement in the High Court case has implications for Defined Benefit schemes which previously contracted-out of the state pension system.
 The judge in this case ruled that, where benefit changes were made without a valid 'Section 37' certificate from the Scheme Actuary, between 6 April 1997 and 6 April 2016, those changes could be considered void.
-This ruling is currently subject to appeal.
+At 31 December 2023 this ruling was subject to appeal and in July 2024 the Court of Appeal judges formally dismissed the appeal.

-AGS Airports Pension Scheme was a contracted out scheme until 6 April 2016.
+AGS Airports Pension Scheme was a contracted-out scheme until 6 April 2016.
 The AGS Airports Scheme commenced on 16 September 2014 and prior to this date its members were active members of the BAA Scheme.
 Upon acquisition from BAA certain rules of the previous BAA Scheme were adopted by the AGS Airports Pension Scheme and therefore any benefit changes made between 6 April 1997 and 6 April 2016 to the BAA Scheme may be relevant to the Group.

-The Directors, together with the scheme's actuaries, have considered whether there were any relevant scheme amendments since the date of inception of the AGS Airports Pension Scheme (16 September 2014) and do not believe there were any.
-However, the directors have not yet been able to examine whether there were any relevant scheme amendments made under the BAA Scheme prior to this date and, if so, whether section 37 certificates were obtained.
+In 2023 the Directors, together with the scheme's actuaries, considered whether there were any relevant scheme amendments since the date of inception of the AGS Airports Pension Scheme (16 September 2014) and concluded that there were none.
+However, by 31 December 2023, the Directors had not been able to examine whether there were any relevant scheme amendments made under the BAA Scheme prior to this date and, if so, whether section 37 certificates were obtained.